nihal111/J.A.R.V.I.S/readme.md

 Make sure you install these packages before moving forward to other python libraries-

+You can run `pip install -r requirements.txt` to install them all.

+If this returns any errors you can install the libraries by running the following command :

 `sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`

 OR

-`pip install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`
+`python -m pip install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`

-You can run `pip install -r requirements.txt` to install them all.

 Individual packages listed as follows-